facile-it/facile-it.github.io/README.md

 `image`: used for sharing the URL in Facebook and LinkedIn.
 Best fit: 1600px x 900px.
 If not specified, the [ENGR logo](./static/images/social/social-preview.png) will be used;

 `twitterImage`: used for the twitter cards when sharing the url of this page (in X - former Twitter -, Telegram, Slack, Whatsapp); You can use the same image as `image` parameter.
 If not specified, the [ENGR logo](./static/images/social/social-preview.png) will be used;

+## Social hints

+Let someone know that you have written something new is almost as important as writing new post itself. here there are some useful stuff to do

+- add an image and a twitter image, fitted with the content.
+Best dimension: 1600px x 900px.

+- facebook sharing: use short title (3 or 4 words).
+Also description should be short, otherwise it would be cropped.